Rafi Usmani: Recognition

 Usmani was given the title of Mufti-e-Azam (Grand Mufti) through a consensus opinion for his scholarly contributions.
-According to Dawn, he was appointed Grand Mufti by scholars representing the Deoband school of thought in 1995.
+According to Dawn, he was appointed Grand Mufti by scholars representing the Deobandi movement in 1995.
 He was seen as a learned scholar, jurist, muhaddith, researcher and author, an excellent administrator, and a successful teacher and lecturer.

 Death

 Usmani was suffering several health issues after surviving COVID-19 and was being treated for these complications.
 He died after a prolonged illness in Karachi on 18 November 2022, aged 86.
 Arif Alvi and Shehbaz Sharif expressed sorrow on his death.
 Marriyum Aurangzeb termed the scholar's death as an irreparable loss and the Governor of Sindh, Kamran Tessori, called it a loss to the whole of the Islamic world.
 Murad Ali Shah, while expressing sorrow, stated that, "Mufti Sahib's death is a great tragedy for the Islamic world.
 His religious services are eternal".
 Nawaz Sharif expressed that, "My heart is deeply saddened by the death of Mufti Rafi Usmani."
 His student Muhammad ibn Adam Al-Kawthari expressed that he had no words to express the sadness.
 Former Prime Minister of Pakistan, Imran Khan, also offered condolences and stated that he will be remembered for his invaluable scholarship.

 Usmani's funeral prayers were led by his brother Muhammad Taqi Usmani on 20 November 2022, and attended by Anis Kaimkhani, Anwar-ul-Haq Haqqani, Fazal-ur-Rahman, Hafiz Naeem ur Rehman, Kamran Tessori, Muhammad Hanif Jalandhari and Syed Mustafa Kamal.
 He was buried near his father's grave in the cemetery of Darul Uloom Karachi.